meithecatte/compilercrim.es/content/rust-np/index.md

 !A !B
 ```

-Obviously, every formula can be transformed into this form.
-To do so without an
+Obviously, every formula can be transformed into this form, by applying the
-exponential blowup is a bit harder, but we don't need to concern ourselves with
+rules of Boolean algebra.
+To do so without an exponential blowup is a bit
-the specifics.[^clausal] At this point, the representation should look similar
+harder, but we don't need to concern ourselves with the specifics.[^clausal] At
-to a set of Rust patterns.
+this point, the representation should look similar to a set of Rust patterns.

 ## Connecting the two